alobley/os-project/readme.md

 ## To-Do
-1. Comment and document the code.
+- Comment and document the code.
 Both are very sparse.
-2. Learn how to use git and GitHub properly. (done)
+- Learn how to use git and GitHub properly. (done)
-3. Write an ATA and FAT driver for disk access. (working on it)
+- Write an ATA and FAT driver for disk access. (working on it)
-4. Write a system call interrupt and an ABI. (working on it)
+- Write a system call interrupt and an ABI. (working on it)

 ## Long-Term Goals
-5. Write a terminal application using my custom ABI.
+- Write a terminal application using my custom ABI.
+- Utilize the majority of the GRUB Multiboot info structure
-6. Implement paging and better memory allocation.
+- Implement paging and better memory allocation.
-7. Implement process management and multitasking.
+- Implement process management and multitasking.
-8. Add a userland and memory protection.
+- Add a userland and memory protection.
-9. Add USB support.
+- Add USB support.
-10. Add milticore support.
+- Add milticore support.

 ## Build & Run